-- Drain the tires by spinning the tires at high speed to "sling" the water out.
+- 1. Drain the tires by spinning the tires at high speed to "sling" the water out.
 One way to do this is to make several high-speed passes on a flat, dry surface, if possible. - 2.
-Remove the batteries. - Rinse excess dirt and mud off the model with low-pressure water, such as from a garden hose.
+Remove the batteries. - 3.
+Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
 Do NOT use pressure washer or other high-pressure water.
 Avoid directing water into the bearings, transmission, etc. - 4.
-Blow off the model with compressed air (optional, but recommended).
+Blow off the truck with compressed air (optional, but recommended).
 Wear safety glasses when using compressed air. - 5.
-Remove the wheels from the model. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil.
+Remove the wheels from the truck. - 6.
+Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil.